lc-studios-mc/nanocmds/README.md

 - `/c`: Clears items only from the hotbar.
 - `/v`: Toggles the night vision effect.
-- `/s`: Toggles the spectator game mode.
+- `/s`: Smarter alternative to the /gamemode command that remembers your last choice.

 Make your own commands: